-The Saboba District is one of the twenty eight (28) Municipalities and Districts Assemblies in the Northern Region.
+The Saboba District is one of the 261 Metropolitan, Municipal and District Assemblies (MMDAs) in Ghana, and forms part of the 16 MMDAs in the Northern Region.

 The district was carved out of the then East Dagomba District In 1988, in pursuance of the Government’s Decentralisation and Local Government Reform policy, with Saboba as the district Administrative capital.

 It is located on the north-eastern corner of the Northern Region and lies between Latitudes 24o and 25 o north, Longitudes 27o and 13 o east, covering a total land area of approximately 1,751.2km².